Empowering people to take charge of their lives

 Empowering people to take charge of their lives and building a mentally fit, connected community

-Mentally Fit EP began in 2014 with a collective vision to flip mental illness on its head; to create conversation about mental health and to focus on wellbeing and what is in our control.
 The program empowers people to take charge of their lives by educating, reducing stigma and up-skilling community members, which is done through workshops, the MFEP+ME Podcast, community forums, guest speaking roles, courses, events and campaigns.
+It has been designed and developed by qualified staff that live, work and raise their families on the Eyre Peninsula.

 -